bdwalker1/BeanSandbox/README.md

     BeanSandbox sbx;
     sbx.initializeValues();

+#### autoUpdateSandbox( boolean bYesNo );

+    Sets whether to send value updates to the LightBlue app's controls on a periodic basis.
+    If enabled the controls will be updated approximately every half second.

+**Paramters:**

+    (boolean) bYesNo - True to enable control updates.
+False to disable updates.

+**Return Value:**

+    (boolean) True if automatic control updates are enabled, otherwise false.

+#### boolean autoUpdateSandbox();

+    Retrieves the current auto control update setting.

+**Return Value:**

+    (boolean) True if automatic control updates are enabled, otherwise false.

 #### getSliderValue( byte nSlider )

     Gets the current value of a specific slider.
 Valid slider numbers are 1 through 6.
 Any